bogeeee/restfuncs/readme.md

   "cross-env": "^7.0.3"
 },
 ````
-_Here we compile with `tspc` (instead of `tsc`) from the [ts-patch](https://www.npmjs.com/package/ts-patch) package, which allows for our transformer plugins (No worries.
-Despite the name "ts-patch", it runs in "live mode" so nothing will be patched here)._
+_Here we compile with `tspc` (instead of `tsc`) from the [ts-patch](https://www.npmjs.com/package/ts-patch) package, which allows for our transformer plugins (No worries: Despite the name "ts-patch", it runs in "live mode" so nothing will be patched here)._
 See, [how the transformer chain works](https://github.com/bogeeee/restfuncs/tree/3.x/transformer/readme.md#how-the-transformer-chain-works).

 ## &lt;/Boilerplate cheat sheet&gt;